ProductPromotion

 • It returns only the instances which had been invoked (a.k.a resolved).

-• All the implementations including "keyed" one will be returned.
+• All the implementations (including "keyed" ones) will be returned.

-• The returned instances are sorted by creation time (a.k.a the invocation order), the first one being the most recently created one.
+• The returned instances are sorted by the invocation order, the first one being latest invoked one.

 Graceful context termination